 By phone: Call 1-855-202-1058 and follow the menu prompts.

 How do I submit Coordination of Benefits?

-COB claims should be submitted by mail with the Explanation of Benefits and mailed to CareSource, Attn: Claims Department, P.O.
+- COB claims should be submitted by mail with the Explanation of Benefits and mailed to CareSource, Attn: Claims Department, P.O.
 Box 803, Dayton, OH 45401.

-- For electronic COB claim submissions, please refer to your clearinghouse, trading partner or billing administrator and complete all required COB information.
+- For electronic COB claims submission, please refer to your clearinghouse, trading partner or billing administrator and complete all required COB information.